 Here are a few of the most common fundraising ideas that you can use for your peer-to-peer campaign.

-Use your peer-to-peer fundraising campaign to spread the word about the event and encourage participants to launch their own personal campaign pages.
-That way, even those who can’t attend are able to participate and support your cause.
+A 5K is a great way to inspire friendly competition among supporters while raising funds for your mission.
+Use your peer-to-peer fundraising campaign to spread the word about the event and encourage participants to launch their own personal campaign pages ahead of time.
+That way, even those who can’t attend are able to donate and support your cause.

 Sports tournaments are exciting opportunities that encourage people to come out and support their local teams.
 Ask each team to set up their own fundraising page as a part of your peer-to-peer campaign so supporters can cheer on their favorite team and show support by contributing to the campaign.
 The team that wins the tournament and the one that raises the most money for your nonprofit should receive a reward.

 Raising money for a single sports team is another great way to leverage a peer-to-peer fundraiser.
 Let’s say your nonprofit organizes a pick-up kickball game to raise money.
-Each team member can go out and raise funds in their own personalized campaign page leading up to the big game.
-Be sure the winner gets a prize!
+Each team member can raise funds using their own personalized campaign page leading up to the big game.
+Make sure the winner gets a prize!

 Read-a-thons are perfect peer-to-peer fundraising opportunities for kids.
 Encourage them (with the help of their parents or guardians) to set up a campaign page and ask for sponsorships for the number of pages they read in a set period of time.